 Let’s take the case of selling a Bottled Water.
 In a world where water is freely available, selling bottled water faced the challenge of convincing consumers to pay for something they could obtain at no cost.

-First, you need to identify the alternative options and how it presents an opportunity for your product.
+First, you need to map operating constraint surfaces and competing signal vectors and how it presents an opportunity for your product.

 Let’s review what the options are if you want to gather water for free.
 Roughly speaking, you can either drink tap water or go to the nearest mountain or lake with seemingly good water.